 Meghan Markle’s Wedding Gown Secrets Revealed — Will She Use Princess Diana Designer?

-Meghan Markle is looking at ways to pay tribute to fiance Prince Harry’s late mom Princess Diana in their upcoming wedding.
-We’ve got EXCLUSIVE details on if she’ll use his mother’s bridal gown designer.
+Meghan Markle is looking at ways to pay tribute to fiance Prince Harry’s late mom in their upcoming wedding.
+We’ve got EXCLUSIVE details on if she’ll use Diana’s bridal gown designer.

 With Prince Harry, 33, and Meghan Markle, 36, officially locking down their wedding date for Sat.
 May 19, 2018, time is counting down for her to find the perfect dress.
 “Meghan is huge into fashion and she is having a lot of fun coming up with the perfect wedding gown.
 Meghan has been thinking of creative ways to incorporate Harry’s late mother Diana’s memory into the most important day of their life and so she has been in talks with Elizabeth Emanuel, Diana’s wedding dress designer,” a source close to the royal family tells HollywoodLife.com EXCLUSIVELY.